 The BIM approach

-Alucobond met Polantis in 2013, and its BIM approach was special because it was developed in two phases.
+Alucobond was introduced to Polantis in 2013, and its BIM (Building Information Modelling) approach was special because it was exceptional as it was developed in two phases.

-The decision was made to create a model for the manufacturer’s panels, first of all by developing shades or textures.
-The objective was for users to be able to view the aesthetic qualities of the Alucobond products in the work that they were currently designing.
+A decision was made to create a model for the manufacturer’s panels, by first developing shaders or textures.
+The objective was to enable users to view the aesthetic qualities of the Alucobond products in the work that they were designing at the time.

-In 2016, with many shaders produced and with Alucobond understanding the designers’ interest, the teams opted for the creation of 3 facade panels.
+In 2016, with many shaders produced and with Alucobond better understanding of designers’ interest, the teams opted for the creation of three facade panels.

 What’s the advantage of downloading a complete Alucobond system?
-The ability to integrate a panel into the digital model and combine a texture in it in order to:
+It lies in the ability to integrate a panel into a digital model and combine a texture with it in order to:

 Throughout the modeling process, Polantis found in Alucobond’s German teams an attentive interlocutor that was careful to respond to the expectations of the user.